 The most common treatments for fractures are casts and braces.
 For sprains, we may treat the injury with a splint or wrap and prescribe rest, ice and elevation of the injured limb.

-If you’re unable to walk or move the affected limb, or if you experience numbness, just come on in to Coastal Urgent Care of Baton Rouge between 9:00am and 8:00pm Or, for more information, call 225-963-9034.
+If you’re unable to walk or move the affected limb, or if you experience numbness, just come on in to Coastal Urgent Care of Baton Rouge seven days a week.
+Or, for more information, call 225-224-8121.